 Early Childhood: TV and Digital Resources

 VPM has curated local and national programs for all learners.
 At VPM there are many ways to learn from home and on the go.
 Over the air and digital programs and activities are designed by educators for students of all ages.
-These programs and digital resources help parents and caregivers celebrate how they can be their children’s first teachers at this critical time in their child’s development.
+These programs and digital resources help families and caregivers celebrate how they can be their children’s first teachers at this critical time in their child’s development.

 Positive Screen Time

 The American Academy of Pediatrics gives specific screen time recommendations for young children.
 PBS KIDS programs provide a positive media experience.
-For more information on TV and digital involvement, check out this article.
+For more information on TV and digital involvement, check out this article

-New from PBS KIDS
+From PBS KIDS

-ALMA’S WAY follows 6-year-old Alma Rivera, a proud, confident Puerto Rican girl who lives in the Bronx with her family among a diverse group of close-knit friends and community members.
+Alma's Way follows 6-year-old Alma Rivera, a proud, confident Puerto Rican girl who lives in the Bronx with her family among a diverse group of close-knit friends and community members.